quidprobros/baphomet/README.md

 ===
 * interactive mode should also list file buffers
 * allow enjoy by final daemon segment if unique
-* should simply open as file if no switches present
 * nested daemons like PHP namespaces
 * finish simple shell
 * optional `dialog` support